How to Graduate

 I am completing two concentrations in the same major.
 Will I receive two diplomas?

 You may complete requirements for more than one concentration of study within the degree program by successfully completing all course requirements in both concentrations.
-A separate Application for Graduation must be submitted for each concentration.
 You will receive separate diplomas, one for each concentration.

 How will my name appear on the diploma and/or certificate?